scalabli/quo/docs/utils.rst

 Because filenames might not be Unicode, formatting them can be a bit tricky.

-The way this works with quo is through the :func:`formatfilename` function.
+The way this works with quo is through the :func:`quo.formatfilename` function.
 It does a best-effort conversion of the filename to Unicode and will never fail.
 This makes it possible to use these filenames in the context of a full Unicode string.